-Stephen Elliott understands what it means to plant and pastor a dynamic church.
+Rev. Dr. Stephen Elliott understands what it means to plant and pastor a dynamic church.
 In 1983, he and his wife Helen began a church plant in Ottawa, Ontario.
-Over a 22 year period, he led the beginning handful of people to grow to a congregation of over 1,300.
+Over a 22-year period, he led the beginning handful of people to grow to a congregation of over 1,300.

-After over 10 years of teaching, Dr. Elliott still uses insights gleaned from his ministry experiences, academic studies and the professors when he studied at Kingswood and Asbury Seminary as a student, such as: “’Pastor a community, not just a congregation,’ significantly and successfully shaped my church planting efforts as a young pastor,” says Dr. Elliott.
+After over 15 years of teaching, Dr. Elliott still uses insights gleaned from his ministry experiences, academic studies, and the professors during his studies at Kingswood and Asbury Seminary, such as.
+“Pastor a community, not just a congregation” is one such insight that Dr. Elliott says significantly and successfully shaped his church planting efforts as a young pastor.

 Dr. Elliott, a father of three and grandfather of five, is a big fan of science fiction, the Ottawa Senators, and the colour lime green.